aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/advanced-features/convert-aps-to-psd/_index.md

 title: Convert APS to PSD with Aspose.Imaging for .NET
 linktitle: Convert APS to PSD in Aspose.Imaging for .NET
 second_title: Aspose.Imaging .NET Image Processing API
-description: Convert APS to PSD with Aspose.Imaging for .NET.
-Preserve vector properties during conversion.
+description: Learn how to convert APS to PSD while preserving vector image to PSD quality using C# image format conversion with Aspose.Imaging for .NET.
 weight: 11
 url: /net/advanced-features/convert-aps-to-psd/
+date: 2026-02-01
 ---

 {{< blocks/products/pf/main-wrap-class >}}